vojay-dev/airflow-dagventure/README.md

 Phaser supports multiple cameras looking at the same game world simultaneously.
 This project uses two:

-1. **Main camera** — follows the player with a small lag (0.1 lerp factor), covers the full screen
+1. **Main camera**: follows the player with a small lag (0.1 lerp factor), covers the full screen
-2. **Minimap camera** — a small 200×200 viewport in the bottom-right corner, zoomed out to 12%
+2. **Minimap camera**: a small 200×200 viewport in the bottom-right corner, zoomed out to 12%

 ```javascript
 // Main camera follows the player